 Not endorsed or sponsored by the United States Department of Agriculture or any government agency.

 As mentioned above, there is no maximum loan limit with the USDA Guaranteed Loan.
-This means that after filling out a USDA Loan application your preapproved loan amount will be determined by several factors, including:
+This means that your preapproved loan amount will be determined by several factors, including:

 Using a USDA Loan?